Parham2002/punk-api/README.md

 If I had more time to spend on this project, I would:
 1. Add functionality to the filter buttons
+2. Use routes
-2. Make the page responsive to different widths
+3. Make the page responsive to different widths
-3. Improve aesthetics/ do more styling
+4. Improve aesthetics/ do more styling
-4. Add more pseudocode to code
+5. Add more pseudocode to code